deeedob/thesis/content/50_conclusion.md

 default for users, allowing them to customize their interaction with the events they need to handle.

-The decision to separate the problematic (Qt) component from the rest of the system has proved its worth, enabling the server implementation to leverage the language-agnostic capabilities provided by gRPC and protobuf.
-This separation of the GUI, or more accurately the clients, introduces a novel way to interact with audio plugins, where visualization responsibilities are entirely deferred to the client, freeing the server from these duties.
+The decision to separate the problematic component from the rest of the system has proved its worth, enabling the server implementation to leverage the language-agnostic capabilities provided by gRPC and protobuf.
+This separation of the GUI, or more accurately the clients, introduces a novel way to interact with audio plugins on desktop platforms, where responsibilities are entirely deferred to the client, freeing the server from these duties.
 Although currently limited, future development could enable multiple clients to connect to the same plugin simultaneously.
-This would allow for remote control of the plugin from various devices such as smartphones, tablets, and computers, expanding the range of interactive possibilities.
+This would allow for remote control of the plugin from various devices such as smartphones or tablets, expanding the range of interactive possibilities.

 However, it's important to acknowledge that these libraries are still evolving and are not yet at an optimal stage of development.
-The API requires further refinement to offer a consistent and stable user experience, not even touching aspects like binary compatibility.
+The API requires further refinement to offer a consistent and stable user experience, not even touching upon binary compatibility.
 Additionally, several features are yet to be implemented.
 Despite these areas for improvement, this research has validated the effectiveness of the methods presented, laying a solid foundation for future enhancements and investigations in this field.